arosenkranz/scenarios/workshop-dash-frontend-2021/01-getting-started/01-step.md

 This docker-compose file brings the Storedog app online and instruments the Datadog agent and Storedog app services for monitoring with Datadog.

-All <a href="https://docs.datadoghq.com/agent/docker/?tab=standard" target="_datadog">configuration in a Docker environment</a> is done through environment variables, volumes, and Docker labels.

-Because the application is run in a Docker (containerized) environment, the Datadog Agent runs in a container alongside the application containers: `agent`.

 Each application service runs in its own Docker container: `discounts`, `frontend`, `microsite`, `advertisements`, and `db`.
 (The `puppeteer` service is an extraneous container to generate simulated RUM traffic in this scenario.)

 Let's configure Datadog RUM for the app.